8 Ways to engage Men with Health & Wellbeing at work

 In the wake of concerning statistics from The Samaritans, revealing that men are three times more likely to commit suicide than women, The MABA Group,

-Men’s health in the workplace is an important, yet often overlooked aspect of overall employee wellbeing.
-Factors such as demanding work schedules, societal pressures, and
+Men’s health in the workplace is an important, yet often overlooked aspect of overall employee wellbeing, and this has gained fresh emphasis in national policy

 Cleansing ‘toxic masculinity’ from the workplace is essential to reducing the number of men at risk of cancer, mental health issues and suicide.
 International Men’s